"If God exists, I hope he has a good excuse."

 "The logical problems that I have are solved because God (or

-- Christian.
-[Your magical being lets you dodge every philosophical question]
+- Religious person [your magical being lets you dodge every philosophical question]

 If it could be proven to you that Jesus was a myth; that Moses never lived; that Mohammed did not write the Quran; in other words, if you could be shown that your religion is false - would you really look at your neighbor differently?
 How many of you would instantly become rapists or murderers or thieves or pedophiles?